vibewell25/vibewell/docs/docs/api/README.md

-# Vibewell API Documentation
+# VibeWell API Documentation

 ## Overview
-This documentation covers all API endpoints, authentication methods, and data models used in the Vibewell application.
+This documentation covers all API endpoints, authentication methods, and data models used in the VibeWell application.

 ## Base URL
 ```